WebAssembly/spec/spectec/test-prose/TEST.md

 4. Else if the first non-value entry of the stack is a FRAME_, then:
   a.
 Assert: Due to validation, a value is on the top of the stack.
   b.
 Pop the value instr_u0 from the stack.
   c.
+If instr_u0 is of the case REF.NULL, then:
-Pop all values val* from the top of the stack.
+    1) Pop all values val* from the top of the stack.
+    2) Pop the current FRAME_ context from the stack.
+    3) Trap.
   d.
-If instr_u0 is of the case REF.NULL, then:
-    1) Pop the current FRAME_ context from the stack.
-    2) Trap.
-  e.
 If instr_u0 is of the case REF.FUNC_ADDR, then:
     1) Let (REF.FUNC_ADDR a) be instr_u0.
     2) If (a < |$funcinst(z)|), then:
       a) Assert: Due to validation, $expanddt($funcinst(z)[a].TYPE) is of the case FUNC.